mh-embed/.devcontainer/README.md

 source devel/setup.bash
 ```
 so that ROS registers your packages.
-* Warning:* If you don't do this, the rosrun command will not be able to find your program.
+*Warning:* If you don't do this, the rosrun command will not be able to find your program.

 5. Start ROS by running
 ```
 roscore
 ```

-6. Start your program:
+6. In a new terminal window, start your program:
 - Make sure your packages are compiled and registered (step 3 and 4).
 - Run
 ```
 rosrun <PackageName> <NodeName>
 ```

+7. To see information such as rostopic, open a new terminal window and do whatever you need to do.